Knewton/Zoidberg/EXAMPLE.md

 How many pieces of pizza did Michael have left?

 ### Answer interpretation
-The answer is the unknown value of pieces owned by Michael.
+The answer is the unknown value of pieces of pizza owned by Michael.

 ## Data extraction

 ### Sentence 1
-pieces owned by Michael = 8
+pieces of pizza owned by Michael = 8

 ### Sentence 2
-pieces owned by Michael - 2
+pieces of pizza owned by Michael - 2

 ## Correct response
-6 pieces
+6 pieces of pizza